First-Year Seminar

 FYS 153 The Muslim World in the Age of the Crusades: Encounters, Influences and Lasting Legacies (4 Credits)

 This course explores the religious, political, social and cultural impacts of the Crusades on the Muslim World from 1095 CE until today.
 Special attention is given to the variety of Muslim reactions to the Crusades, including cross-cultural interactions and influences.
 It also considers the Crusades’ enduring legacy and effect on Islamic history and religious thought.
 Materials used include religious and historical texts, travelogues and biographies, films, novels, etc. The course concludes with an examination of how the exploitation of history by hate groups (such as White Supremacy and Islamic Jihadism) continues to shape political and social realities today.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {H}

 Fall, Variable